 Human Capital Management.
 One of Take-Two's most important assets is our people.
-With 11,580 full-time employees as of March 31, 2023, of which 7,064 were employed outside of the United States, we are constantly focused on our teams - their success, their structure, and how best to support them given their particular needs and projects.
-46% of our employees are located in North America, 37% in Europe, and 17% in the Asia-Pacific region; 77% of our employees are focused on product development.
+With 12,371 full-time employees as of March 31, 2024, of which 7,621 were located outside of the United States, we are constantly focused on our teams - their success, their structure, and how best to support them given their particular needs and projects.
+46% of our employees are located in North America, 36% in Europe, and 18% in the Asia-Pacific region; 78% of our employees are focused on product development.

-While the repercussions of COVID-19 continue to be felt across the industry, over the past year, more of our employees have returned to office, and we are supporting a hybrid work environment within many teams.
-This evolving approach to the workplace presents new challenges for managing teams and supporting employees.
-In that vein, we are continuing existing programs and identifying others to ensure our people feel supported in their roles, including enhanced manager training to help strengthen teams despite the varied approaches to working, broadening our wellness and mental health offerings, encouraging people to step away from their screens when they can and spending a lot of time listening to employee feedback and encouraging employees to collaborate in person where appropriate and effective.
+Although some repercussions of COVID-19 remain across the industry, most of our employees have returned to their offices, with many of our teams productively working in a hybrid work environment.
+This approach to the workplace presents new challenges, as well as opportunities, for managing teams and supporting employees.
+In that vein, we are continuing existing programs and identifying others to ensure our people feel supported in their roles, including enhanced manager training to help strengthen teams despite the varied approaches to working, broadening our wellness and mental health offerings, encouraging people to step away from their screens when they can and spending a lot of time listening to employee feedback.

-Our hybrid approach to the workplace, where appropriate, enables our continued focus on creativity and innovation as two of the core tenets of our organization and the lifeblood of our ongoing success.
+Our varying approaches to the workplace, facilitate our continued focus on creativity and innovation as two of the core tenets of our organization and the lifeblood of our ongoing success.
 The creative teams at our labels are renowned for their consistent ability to deliver games that set new benchmarks for excellence.
 We support our creative and corporate teams by focusing on talent acquisition and retention, including through offering job development and skills training initiatives, extensive employee benefits and numerous well-being programs, and partnering with the leadership at our labels to foster the types of cultures our leaders believe best support and grow the creative processes for their particular teams.

-Environmental, Social, and Governance (ESG).
-We recognize the synergies between corporate citizenship and smart business and are committed to focusing on, and measuring, the impact of our ESG activities, which are rooted in our core tenets of creativity, innovation, and efficiency.
-We believe ESG creates value for all stakeholders, employees and customers while also helping to mitigate risks, reduce costs, protect brand value, and identify market opportunities.
-We have an organization-wide ESG committee, overseen by the Board of Directors, to lead our ESG efforts.
-Through this committee, we developed a comprehensive, five-pillar ESG framework that reflects our top priority issues and stakeholder needs.
-In 2022, we made significant progress in managing our ESG performance.
-We are dedicated to driving positive change across our industry and society through our ESG efforts.
+Sustainability.
+We recognize the synergies between corporate citizenship and smart business and are committed to focusing on, and measuring, the impact of our Sustainability activities, which are rooted in our core tenets of creativity, innovation, and efficiency.
+We believe Sustainability creates value for all stakeholders, including employees and customers, while also helping to mitigate risks, reduce costs, protect brand value, and identify market opportunities.
+We have an organization-wide Sustainability committee, overseen by the Board of Directors, to lead our Sustainability efforts.
+Through this committee, we developed a comprehensive, Sustainability framework that reflects our top priority issues and stakeholder needs.
+In 2023, we made significant progress in managing our Sustainability performance.
+We are dedicated to driving positive change across our industry and society through our Sustainability efforts.